 After several months of delay, the FAA has told Hawaiian Airlines that it will be able to begin the certification work required for the airline to launch its new turboprop subsidiary, Ohana The certification process has been a victim of the federal budget battles in Washington.
 Hawaiian planned to begin operations with Ohana in the summer, but was unable to do so because sequestration funding cuts meant the FAA did not have the resources to conduct the necessary certification. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Now Ready To Certify Hawaiianâ€™s Ohana Turboprop Subsidiary".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Now Ready To Certify Hawaiianâ€™s Ohana Turboprop Subsidiary".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.